bimobject/docs/docs/documentation/product/product-excel-import.md

 ![Validation view](/images/product/error-tab.jpg)

 :::danger Check the data
-Any rows with errors will not be imported.
-Make sure to check the errors tab, fix any potential errors in your spreadsheet, and try importing the data again.
+Rows with errors won’t be imported.
+Check the errors tab, fix any issues in your spreadsheet, and try importing again.
 :::

 When you are ready to import the data, click the `Import` button in the top right corner.
-This will import the data, and start the impact calculation process for the products.
+The data will start to import, and the LCA results will be calculated.

 ![Validation view](/images/product/importing.jpg)